 - General Environmental Policy and Education

-- Submit the Coral Gables Green Business Program Application to email@example.com.
-For any questions filling out this form please contact Matt Anderson at firstname.lastname@example.org or call (305)-460-5008
+- Submit the Coral Gables Green Business Program Application to firstname.lastname@example.org.
+Should you encounter any difficulties or have questions while filling out this form, reach out to us via the same email address, email@example.com or call 305-460-5008.

-- Once the site visit is complete, staff will review and provide feedback on your application and identify the recognition tier (Bonze, Silver, Gold, or Platinum) your business may receive.
+- Once the site visit is complete, staff will review and provide feedback on your application and identify the recognition tier (Bronze, Silver, Gold, or Platinum) your business may receive.

 - Each certified green business will be given a window decal and certificate to display at their business, and a digital link to the green business logo to place on their business cards/merchandise/etc. (All tiers)